-The fear of your loved one falling, especially if they live alone, is a common concern for many families with aging parents or loved ones.
-The good news is that there are many preventative measures you can take to lower your loved one’s risk of falling in their home.
-Consider some of the fall prevention tips below.
+The fear of someone close to you falling, especially if they live alone, is a common concern for many families with aging parents or loved ones.
+Fortunately, there are many fall prevention strategies you can take to make the home safer.

 Work with your loved one to strategically arrange the furniture in this room and make it as safe as possible by: